Protesters pour into cities for another huge mobilization

 Bowser “has done an incredible job standing up to the face of federal power,” the 56-year-old construction manager said.

 Washington has seen daily protests for the past week — largely peaceful.
-The White House has been fortified with new fencing and extra security precautions.
 The faint sound of protesters could be heard Saturday from the executive mansion.
 Trump had no public events on his daily schedule.

-The protests extended to his golf resort in Doral, Florida, just outside Miami, where about 100 protesters gathered.
-The demonstration was organized by Latinos for Black Lives Matter.
+The demonstrations extended to his golf resort in Doral, Florida, just outside Miami, where about 100 protesters gathered.
+The effort was organized by Latinos for Black Lives Matter.

 In Raeford, North Carolina, a small town near Floyd’s birthplace of Fayetteville, a long line of people formed outside a Free Will Baptist church, waiting to enter in small groups.
 At a private memorial service later in the day, mourners sang along with a choir.
 On display at the front of the chapel was a large photo of Floyd and a portrait of him adorned with an angel’s wings and halo.